vippsas/vipps-woocommerce/README.md

 3. Go to the *WooCommerce Settings* page, choose *Payment Gateways* (*Betalinger*), and enable Vipps.
 4. Go the *Settings* page for the Vipps plugin and enter your Vipps account keys.
 Your account keys are available in the Vipps Developer Portal.
 For information, see [How to get Vipps account keys from Vipps Developer Portal](#how-to-get-vipps-account-keys-from-vipps-developer-portal).

-## How to get Vipps account keys from Vipps Developer Portal
+## How to get Vipps account keys from Merchant Portal

 1. Sign in to the Vipps Portal at [https://portal.vipps.no/](https://portal.vipps.no/) using Bank ID
 2. Select the *Utvikler* (*Developer*) tab and choose Production Keys.
 Here you can find the merchant serial number (6 figures)